TomShacham/http4js/README.md

 ## To dos

 - reversible routing
+  - what happens if names conflict?
+  - what if multiple handlers match by path
 - zipkin tracing
   - build collector
   - generate bytes not a math random string